Few things in life apply to all people

 Well-written software should be, and in this order: Functionally intuitive, Error-free, and Esthetic.

 Functionally intuitive means the customer need not endure online tutorials, camp out in the help section, or memorize where functions are just to use the software.
-I happen to know that there is no excuse for errors when it comes to computer systems, but I’ll leave wiggle room for new or beta systems and newly installed upgrades.
+I happen to know that there is no excuse for errors when it comes to computer systems, but I’ll leave wiggle room (very little) for new or beta systems and newly installed upgrades.
 Esthetics may be last in importance, but I don’t devalue the importance of esthetics.
 Esthetics are not just visual, ease of use is an important part and will be a vital part for clients.
-(For those of my readers who might be influential in the development of an online booking app, please don't confuse iteration with good design.)

 Software companies should be responsive and receptive to customer queries and criticisms.